Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 In Arduino IDE, clicking File/Preferences brings up a dialog showing settings and Arduino Sketchbook Location.

-Copy the library folder TSL1402R and its files directly into your Arduino Arduino Sketchbook Location/libraries folder, and restart Arduino ide.
+Copy the library folder TSL1402R and its files directly into your Arduino Sketchbook Location/libraries folder, and restart Arduino ide.

-Then copy the Arduino and Processing sketches into familiar places, inside folders of the same name, and open the Arduino example sketch and upload it to teensy 3.x
+Then copy the Arduino and Processing sketches into the usual places, for example Your Arduino Sketchbook Location/Teensy_36_TSL1402R_To_Serial/Teensy_36_TSL1402R_To_Serial.ino Your Processing Sketchbook Location/Teensy_36_TSL1402R_To_Serial/Teensy_36_TSL1402R_To_Serial.pde

+Open the Arduino example sketch and upload it to teensy 3.x

 With the usb cable from the Teensy hooked up to your pc, Open the Processing sketch and run it.